10 Notable Points When Hiring in India

 Maternity Leave

 In India, pregnant employees who have worked with the same employer for at least 160 days in the preceding year are entitled to 26 weeks of paid maternity leave.
 Out of this period, eight weeks must be taken before the childbirth.
-During this maternity leave, the employee will receive 100% of their average salary, and the employer will be responsible for providing the payment.
+With the maternity leave policy in India, the employee will receive 100% of their average salary, and the employer will be responsible for providing the payment.
 Furthermore, the employee has the option to extend their leave without pay if needed.

 Sick Leave